wofr06/lesspipe/README.md

 ### 5.1 Syntax highlighting
- Syntax highlighting is not always wanted, it can be switched off by appending a colon after the file name if the output was colorful.
-If the wrong language was chosen for syntax highlighting then another one can be forced by appending a colon and a suffix to the file name as follows (assuming this is a file with perl syntax):
+ Syntax highlighting is not always wanted, it can be switched off by appending a colon after the file name.
+If the wrong language was chosen for syntax highlighting or no language was recognized, then the correct one can be forced by appending a colon and a suffix to the file name as follows (assuming plfile is a file with perl syntax):
 ```
-        less config_file:pl
+        less plfile:pl or less plfile:perl (depending on the colorizer)
 ```
- That works as well to force the call of a colorizer for a given language.

 #### 5.1.1 Syntax highlighting choices
- The filter is able to do syntax highlighting for a wide variety of language and other format files.
+ The filter is able to do syntax highlighting for a wide variety of file types.
 If installed, `bat`/`batcat` is used for coloring the output.
-If not, `pygmentize`, `source-highlight`, `code2color` is tried and finally `vimcolor` which is the slowest.
+If not, `pygmentize`, `source-highlight`, `code2color` and `vimcolor` are tried.
 Among these colorizers a preferred one can be forced for coloring by setting the ENV variable **LESSCOLORIZER** to the name of the colorizer.
  For `pygmentize` also a style option can be set:
 ```
         LESSCOLORIZER='pygmentize -O style=somename'